Belgrade Nikola Tesla Airport: 2012–2018

-2018-present
+2018–present

 In January 2018, the Government of Serbia granted a 25-year concession of the Belgrade Nikola Tesla Airport to the French airport operator Vinci Airports for a sum of 501 million euros.
 On 21 December 2018, Vinci formally took over the airport.
 In 2018, the airport had a sizeable increase in revenue and net income, due to Vinci Airports transaction.
+On 24 April 2024, Serbian finance minister Siniša Mali announced that the concession of Belgrade Nikola Tesla Airport had been extended by 18 months in order to minimize the influence of COVID-19 Pandemic.
+The concession is to last until 1 July 2044.